Note: This unit version is currently being edited and is subject to change!

-Lab Skills: Each group will conduct three experiments during the semester. each group needs to submit a reprot for the laboratory work that involve calculation and research.
+Lab Skills: Each group will conduct three experiments during the semester. each group needs to submit a report for the laboratory work that involve calculation and research.

-Presentation/Seminar: A topic will be elected by each group relavent to advance biochemical engineering processes. each group conduct literature survey and prepare a presentation.
+Presentation/Seminar: A topic will be elected by each group relevant to advances in biochemical engineering processes; each group will conduct literature survey and prepare a presentation.

 |Policies & Procedures:||See the policies page of the faculty website at http://sydney.edu.au/engineering/student-policies/ for information regarding university policies and local provisions and procedures within the Faculty of Engineering and Information Technologies.|